 CLICK HERE for the google map of our route to Mike’s Sky Ranch and Ensenada.

-CLICK HERE! for how to make a 2700 mile Criss Cross Baja on Big Bikes, maps, GPX files, photos and tips.
+CLICK HERE! for how to make a 2700 mile Criss Cross Baja on Big Bikes, maps, GPX files, photos and tips with 2018 updates.

 Vicky and Jon Baker, ALWAYS, ready to ride